Equality and diversity

 Equality remains at the centre of all Trust policy making, service delivery and employment practice with all employees being given equality of opportunity to develop, apply for promotion and have working arrangements that enable them to achieve a manageable work-life balance.

 The Trust actively promotes a work environment free from harassment and discrimination and provides training for managers and staff to ensure this happens.
-The Trust also closely monitors recruitment activity, training and development and employment practices to ensure equality of practice with regard to race, colour, ethnic or national origin, religion or belief, gender, sexual orientation, disability, marital status and age, and any other protected characteristic in line with the Equality Act 2010.
+The Trust also closely monitors recruitment activity, training and development and employment practices to ensure equality of practice with regard to age, sex, sexual orientation, religion and belief, race/ethnicity, disability, gender reassignment, marriage and civil partnership, and pregnancy and maternity - in line with protected characteristics listed the Equality Act 2010.

 The rich diversity of the Trust’s workforce reflects the diversity of the local population of Croydon and enables a greater understanding and respect for individuals, cultures and diverse health needs.

 We work with various local and voluntary organisations such as Croydon Disability Forum, Status Employment, Business Disability Forum (BDF), Employers Network of Equality and Inclusion (ENEI) and Croydon BME Forum to promote quality patient care, equality and inclusion.

 Equality Diversity and Inclusion